EventsUncle Phil

 DSC01134.JPG

-I’m not sure what year it closed, but they turned Sekia into a solar field some time after I left Japan.
+I’m not sure what year it closed, but they turned Sekia into a solar field at some point.
 Unfortunately, it’s not an uncommon occurrence.
 There is a great Sekia Hills documentary on Youtube put together by a younger guy who did a ton of research.
-It’s definitely worth a watch and contains an astonishing amount of detail, most of which even I didn’t know.
+It’s definitely worth a watch and contains an astonishing amount of detail, most of which I didn’t even know.
 You can check it out here.

 DSC01133.JPG